Fazendaaa/Shojo/README.md

 <br />

-Welcome to Fazendaaa's Shojo.
+Welcome to Fazendaaa's Shōjō.
 This is version 0.0.0!

 Made with: